ed766/ucie_chiplet_soc/README.md

 UCIe Chiplet SoC (Dual-Die Extension)

-This repository extends the original RISC-V SoC into a two-die system connected by a behavioral UCIe 2.0-style link.
+This repository extends the original RISC-V SoC(RISC-V-SoC-with-Multi-Domain-Power-Intent-using-LibreLane) into a two-die system connected by a behavioral UCIe 2.0-style link.
 Die A generates plaintext traffic and verifies returning ciphertext.
 Die B aggregates traffic into 128-bit blocks, encrypts it using an iterative AES-128 core, and returns results over the link.